shahzrahim/Sorry-Game/readme.md

 Your app must:

-- Your game should have two pages: a landing page and a game page
+- Your game should be a **single page** app that includes: a landing page and a game page
 - Use only **jQuery** for DOM manipulation
 - Deploy your game online to both **CodePen** and **GitHub pages**
 - Include at least one **CSS transition** fired by a DOM event